Former New York City

 only S.V.A.
 Honorary Male

-Chairperson since the beginning of the organization.
+Chairperson since the beginning of the organization in 1969.
 On

 occasions, he has also been the S.V.A.
 Honorary Project Chairperson.